mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 page the browser will re-render the page.
 In our case we are calling three's `renderer.render` function which will draw our scene.

-`requestAnimationFrame` passes the time since the page started rendering to the our function.
+`requestAnimationFrame` passes the time since the page loaded to our function.
 That time is passed in milliseconds.
 I find it's much easier to work with seconds so here we're converting that to seconds.

 We then set the cube's X and Y rotation to the current time.
 These rotations